sameersdeshpande/linkedin-post-generator/README.md

 <img src="resources/tool.jpg"/>

-Let's say Mohan is a LinkedIn influencer and he needs help in writing his future posts.
+Let's say if you are a LinkedIn influencer and he needs help in writing his future posts.
 He can feed his past LinkedIn posts to this tool and it will extract key topics.
 Then he can select the topic, length, language etc. and use Generate button to create a new post that will match his writing style.

 ## Technical Architecture
 <img src="resources/architecture.jpg"/>